sfinx13/demo-generator/slides/slideshow.md

 ---
 # Conclusion

-You have learned about generator functions and generator expressions by knowing the benefit
+You have learned about generator functions and generator expressions by knowing the benefits

 ## Links
 * https://docs.python.org/3/glossary.html#term-generator